Death of Somnath Suryawanshi

 Somnath Vyankat Suryawanshi, a 35-year-old law student, died in judicial custody on 15 December 2024 at Parbhani in Maharashtra, India.
-His death occurred in the aftermath of mass arrests by the Maharashtra Police following protests against desecration of replica of Indian Constitution happened in the city on 10 December 2024.
+His death occurred in the aftermath of mass arrests by the Maharashtra Police following protests against the desecration of a replica of the Indian Constitution happened in the city on 10 December 2024.
 The police initially claimed that his death was due to heart attack; however, his autopsy report showed the reason of his death as "shock after multiple injuries."

 Background

 On 10 December 2024, a person, who was later identified as Sopan Pawar vandalized a replica of Indian Constitution kept in a glass enclosure near a statue of Dr. B. R. Ambedkar.
 The locals present there apprehended Pawar and handed him over to the police.
 A shutdown in protest was called by the local organizations on 11 December 2024.
 The protests were marred by some violence with protestors allegedly pelting stones and setting fire to empty vehicles.
 The police imposed prohibition on public gatherings and combed nearby localities to arrest about 50 people.